mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/adding-toolbar-content.md

 Suppose we want to implement a media player as an add-on.
 We could implement the main user interface as a widget hosting an array of buttons to control play/pause/stop functions.
+We can specify this using HTML.

-We can then use a content script to listen for clicks on those buttons.
+We can then attach a script to the HTML to listen for clicks on those buttons.
 But because content scripts can't use the SDK's APIs, we'll want the content script to send messages to the main add-on code, which can then implement the media player functions using the SDK.

 The widget's content is specified using HTML like this: